H4ntek/oi-problems/README.md

-# Solutions
+# POI
-Solutions to various POI (Polish Olympiad in Informatics) problems
+Solutions to various POI (Polish Olympiad in Informatics) problems.